Welcome to the Home Economics Department

 Kim McDonnell – Upper Site technician

 The Home Economics Department is staffed by very enthusiastic, committed and experienced teachers who are supported by three technicians.
 The staff are extremely dedicated to ensuring every student maximises their full potential.

 All staff teach Food and Textiles at key stage three; high standards of work and behaviour are expected.
 Practical work is an essential part of the work done by the students and as a result the department is very busy and lessons are fast paced and engaging.

 Students are successful in their achievements at all Key Stages where we gain above average results at key stage three and at GCSE.
 Students are taught in mixed ability groups and may include children with Special Educational Needs.

 Students spend half of the academic year within the department, completing a ten-week project in Food and a ten-week project in Textiles.
 The emphasis with all these projects is developing practical skills, designing and making and ensuring students feel confident in their ability to complete practical skill independently in a safe environment.

-YEAR 8: Students develop their practical skills when using the sewing machine, they research, design and make a sports bag/ accessory bag.
+Year 8: Students develop their practical skills when using the sewing machine, they research, design and make a sports bag/ accessory bag.
 The theme of the project is ‘be seen’ and student use fluorescent and reflective fabrics to add decoration to their bag.